 Toy cars for preschoolers

-My 3 year old boy loves toy cars and trucks (and his sisters did too when they were toddlers).
+My 3 year old boy loves toy cars and trucks (and his sisters did too when they were this age).
 We have a list of several great options that have been a hit in our home.

 Whether you’re wanting to play with it indoor or in a sandbox, a good dump truck is great for preschoolers.
 This one gets great reviews for being nice and sturdy (which seems to be a problem for a lot of other brands).